Birdy Bird: A passion for problem solving

 “So he opens the garage door, lays down a whole lot of newspaper on the floor, gives me a can of WD40, a set of pliers, a shifter, and a screwdriver and says, ‘Okay, my advice is that when you take things off, you put them down in order, and when you want to put it back together again, you just reverse the order.
 Other than that, you're on your own.’
 I had a good cry at the overwhelm, but I did it, and I asked for help when I needed help, and I got a bike to ride at the end of it.”

-Their strategic thinking and adaptability have been put to great use in their work at the Indigenous Land and Sea Corporation, where they manage multiple projects up and down the East Coast of Australia aimed at supporting Aboriginal and Torres Strait Islander people with a vision for bettering their community.
+Their strategic thinking and adaptability have been put to great use in their work at the , where they manage multiple projects up and down the East Coast of Australia aimed at supporting Aboriginal and Torres Strait Islander people with a vision for bettering their community.

 This work may include the purchase of land or water rights, developing sustainable businesses connected to that land or water, or land management projects, such as building a ranger base or fencing on a grazing property, boats for surveying turtles or buses to drive artists from their art centre to the galleries.

-Birdy signed up for CSI’s Graduate Certificate in Social Impact after doing “a lot of research” into courses here in Australia and around the world, searching for a qualification that would suit their needs academically and ethically while also providing an opportunity to extend their networks and stay up to date with contemporary best practice.
+Birdy signed up for the Centre for Social Impact's Graduate Certificate in Social Impact at UNSW after doing “a lot of research” into courses here in Australia and around the world, searching for a qualification that would suit their needs academically and ethically while also providing an opportunity to extend their networks and stay up to date with contemporary best practice.

-They’ve completed three subjects and are now applying that characteristic drive and strategic thinking to their field project, which they describe as “a monster of a non-profit”.
+They’ve completed three subjects and are now applying that characteristic drive and strategic thinking to their field project, which they describe as “a monster of a not-for-profit”.